XeonXE534/Kitsunari/docs/backend.md

 # AnimeBackend Documentation
+> This document provides an overview for `AnimeBackend v2`

 `AnimeBackend` is a synchronous backend for fetching anime data, episodes, and playable streams using the `anipy_api`.
 It’s designed to be simple-ish, fast-ish, and fully compatible with a Textual-based frontend.